DVIR to Work Order Compliance During Holiday Staffing

 If you can't at least open the job, your workflow isn't holiday-ready.

+You can't trust memory when you're short-staffed.
 Build a simple red/yellow scheme into your process:

 • Red: Legally cannot run until repaired/certified (brakes, tires, steering, lights, coupling)